 With breakout rooms, moderators will have privilege functionalities and a different invite URL to join the room only during the event dates given in the admin panel.

-First things first, you can access the BORs from the admin panel.
+First things first, you can access the BoRs (Breakout rooms) from the admin panel.
 If you don't have access to the admin panel, please contact the event organizers directly to get the Host URL.

-When you create the first BOR, you will find out that you have special rights to interact with participants and control the session settings.
-You can test this room a few days before the event starts as the BORs are only active during the event dates given in the Event details.
+When you create the first BoR (Breakout rooms), you will find out that you have special rights to interact with participants and control the session settings.
+You can test this room before the event starts as the BORs are only active during the event dates given in the Event details.

 - Host privileges